5 Tips for Managing a Small Business from a Home Office

 Keep yourself on track by giving yourself a performance review to evaluate what you’ve achieved, revisit your goals, and consider how to best move your business forward.
 A performance review is a great time to plan out what sort of professional development you want to pursue.

-5. Gain New Work Remotely
+5. Get New Work

 Working from home shouldn’t limit you from gaining or pursuing new work.
 A lot of networking can be done remotely.
 Use social media to stay in touch with contacts you’ve already made, promote your business on your professional website, and use your social media platforms to alert contacts when you are available for work.
 Use platforms like LinkedIn to connect with people you are interested in meeting with.
 Send them a short message explaining who you are and why you reached out.
 If they are interested, set up a time for a short call.
 When networking, focus on building relationships and think about what you can offer to the other person that will be mutually beneficial.